-As noted above, Since that time, we are currently in have taken steps to further investigate and evaluate the process conduct of conducting an investigation into certain data integrity issues related to the TRANQUILITY II Phase 3 trial at this clinical trial.
-Our ongoing investigation is focused on uncovering any new findings regarding the integrity of the trial data from this principal investigator's site, the accuracy of safety or efficacy findings, or the usability of the data in connection with a marketing application. site.
-Based on our investigation these steps to date, we believe that there have been no further instances of misconduct or fraud or other findings that we believe adversely impact the data integrity or reliability of the eligibility, safety, and efficacy data generated obtained at the clinical trial site in question, however this belief is subject to change as the investigation is not yet completed. question.
+Since that time, we have taken steps to further investigate and evaluate the conduct of the TRANQUILITY II trial at this clinical site.
+Based on these steps to date, we believe that there have been no further instances of misconduct or fraud or other findings that adversely impact the data integrity or reliability of the eligibility, safety, and efficacy data obtained at the clinical trial site in question.

-associated with dementia in patients with probable Alzheimer's disease in the at-home and care facilities may be adversely impacted by these developments.
-Based on the results of our investigation, we do not believe that data from the TRANQUILITY II trial have been affected or compromised by the principal investigator's actions or other deficiencies at the trial site.
 However, the FDA may not accept or agree with our conclusions or analyses or may interpret or weigh their importance differently.
 Further, if we or the FDA determine that there are issues with data integrity and/or compliance with good clinical practice ("GCP") requirements at the trial site, we may be unable to use some or all of the subject data generated at this clinical site to support a marketing application.
 Any issues identified at this trial site may also be identified at other trial sites.
-If all of data from this clinical trial site were discarded, the TRANQUILITY II trial would no longer be adequately powered for statistical significance or would not be considered adequately well-controlled by the FDA, and in either case, we would need to conduct a new comparable clinical trial before we are able to seek any approval of BXCL501 for use in patients with acute agitation (non-daily) due to dementia in probable Alzheimer's disease.
+If all of the data from this clinical trial site were discarded, the TRANQUILITY II trial would no longer be adequately powered for statistical significance or would not be considered adequately well-controlled by the FDA, and in either case, we would need to conduct a new comparable clinical trial before we are able to seek any approval of BXCL501 for use in patients with acute agitation (non-daily) due to dementia in probable Alzheimer's disease.
 If a substantial portion of the data were discarded, similar outcomes may also occur.